gchdeveloper/jenkins-in-docker/README.md

    3. Log out and log back in to refresh the user's group membership
       1. Verify `docker` group membership with `groups`
    4. Test installation with `docker run hello-world`
-   5. See [https://docs.docker.com/engine/install/linux-postinstall/](this page) if there are docker issues post-install.
+   5. See [this page](https://docs.docker.com/engine/install/linux-postinstall/) if there are docker issues post-install.
 3. Install docker compose
    1. Install manually with
       1. `DOCKER_CONFIG=${DOCKER_CONFIG:-$HOME/.docker}`